Hall and Rooms for Hire

 Please explore our website to see what we can offer you.

-Oddfellows Hall, Sheringham is a 150 year old, brick and flint-built former lifeboat station, rebuilt and fully restored just 10 years ago.
+Oddfellows Hall, Sheringham is a 150 year old, brick and flint-built former lifeboat station, rebuilt and fully restored in 2007.

 It is fully accessible and offers two meeting rooms, upstairs and downstairs, each seating up to approximately 50-60 people; a small kitchen suitable for preparing refreshments and light snacks; a downstairs toilet and a lift for accessing upstairs.
 The kitchen has a microwave, kettle, water boiler and fridge, plus a good supply of crockery and cutlery.